dannyboy849/Full_YOLOv11_Tutorial/Docker_Installation/Docker_Image.md

 # How to create a Docker image for YOLOv11

 ## Step 1.
 Pull The Latest Miniconda3 Image:
-You can refer to /ultralytics/docker/docker for their built-in image
+You can refer to /ultralytics/docker/docker for their built-in image.
+If not, refer to the folder containing this document and download the Docker file there.

 ```bash
 sudo docker pull continuumio/miniconda3:latest